-Lewis Capaldi Mixes Heartfelt Songs With Witty Banter at His Last U.S. Tour Stop in L.A.
+Lewis Capaldi Mixes Heartfelt Songs With Witty Banter at His Last U.S. Tour Stop

 It has been less than a month since Scottish singer-songwriter Lewis Capaldi released his chart-topping debut album “Divinely Uninspired to a Hellish Extent,” but he has already won over scores and scores of fans on both sides of the pond, partially in thanks to “Someone You Love,” his breakthrough song that became the UK’s best selling single in 2018.
 For the last show on his U.S. tour, Capaldi played the sold-out Fonda Theatre in Hollywood, CA to an extremely enthusiastic crowd.